opensumi/docs/docs/develop/how-to-contribute.en.md

 Each commit should be as small as possible, and you need to fill in your commit information in accordance with [ng4's submission specifications](https://www.npmjs.com/package/@commitlint/config-conventional#type-enum).

-For example, you fixed the variable acquisition problem of the debug module, and the submission information can be as follows:
+For example, when you fix the variable acquisition problem of the debug module, the submission information can be as follows:

 ```txt
 fix: fix variable acquisition under the debug panel